emicaschera/RAGdatabase/README.md

 # RAG Translation Backend

-A simple Python backend for the Translated Junior ML Engineer test.
+A Python backend developed for the Translated Junior ML Engineer technical test.

+The application exposes a REST API that stores translation pairs, retrieves the most relevant examples for a translation request, builds a Retrieval-Augmented Generation (RAG) prompt, and provides an advanced stammering detection endpoint.

-## What it does
+## Features

-- stores translation pairs in SQLite
+- Store translation pairs in a local SQLite database
-- retrieves up to 4 similar examples with TF-IDF + cosine similarity
+- Retrieve up to 4 similar examples using TF-IDF + cosine similarity
-- builds a translation prompt for an LLM
+- Build a translation prompt enriched with retrieved examples
-- detects translation stammering with a local heuristic algorithm
+- Detect translation stammering using a local heuristic algorithm
-- supports reverse-direction retrieval by reusing stored pairs in the opposite direction
+- Support reverse-direction retrieval by reusing stored pairs in the opposite direction
+- Run locally or inside a Docker container

-## Tech choices
+## Tech Stack

 - **FastAPI** for the REST API
 - **SQLite** for persistence
 - **scikit-learn** for similarity search

-This keeps the project small, easy to explain, and easy to run.
+- **Uvicorn** as the ASGI server
+- **Docker** for containerization

+The implementation is intentionally simple, modular, and easy to run locally.

-## Project structure
+## Project Structure

 ```text
 app/